Doctor Bong: Fictional character biography

 Doctor Bong is one of the many villains kidnapped into a roller derby staged by the cosmic game-obsessed entity called the Grandmaster.
 The bullet proof nature of Bong's helmet is a vital part of the hero's winning plan.

-Doctor Bong created imperfect clones of Steve Rogers, Moon Knight, and Black Widow and lured Deadpool into teaming up with them.
+Doctor Bong created imperfect clones of Captain America, Moon Knight, and Black Widow and lured Deadpool into teaming up with them.
 While at their main base the real Secret Avengers infiltrated the base causing the real Steve Rogers to battle with Deadpool.
-After pummeling each other, the real Moon Knight steps in and things finally calm down enough that Cap and Deadpool can talk, Doctor Bong realizes that he has officially lost.
-He sets off an explosion that kills the Marc Spector and Natasha Romanoff clones, apparently collapsing the building on all the occupants.
-Deadpool then teams up with the Secret Avengers to stop Doctor Bong.
-Doctor Bong tries to confuse the Secret Avengers and Deadpool by dressing all his genetic regenerative clones as Deadpool.
-Then during the fight Deadpool slips away and cons Doctor Bong to think that he is one of his genetic clones and escapes with Doctor Bong.
-Black Widow makes Doctor Bong crash his escape car and Deadpool brings the unconscious Doctor Bong body back to the Secret Avengers, after the Secret Avengers kill all the fake Deadpools.
-Doctor Bong wakes up and about set another explosion using his bell hand, but Deadpool slices off his arm leaving him helpless in the hands of the Secret Avengers.
+After pummeling each other, the real Moon Knight steps in and things finally calm down enough that Captain America and Deadpool can talk, Bong realizes that he has officially lost.
+He sets off an explosion that kills the Moon Knight and Black Widow clones, apparently collapsing the building on all the occupants.
+Deadpool then teams up with the Secret Avengers to stop Bong.
+Bong tries to confuse the Secret Avengers and Deadpool by dressing all his clones as Deadpool.
+Then during the fight Deadpool slips away and cons Bong to think that he is one of his clones and escapes with Bong.
+Black Widow makes Bong crash his escape car and Deadpool brings the unconscious Bong back to the Secret Avengers, after the Secret Avengers kill all the fake Deadpools.
+Bong wakes up and attempts to set off an explosion, but Deadpool slices off his arm, leaving him helpless.

-Doctor Bong later attended a support group called Supervillains Anonymous that was held at a church and also attended by Boomerang, Grizzly, Hippo, Looter, Mirage, Porcupine II, and others.
+Doctor Bong later attends a support group called Supervillains Anonymous, alongside Boomerang, Grizzly, Hippo, Looter, Mirage, and Porcupine.

-After hiring the Headmen (consisting of Angar the Screamer, Shrunken Bones, Gorilla-Man, Ruby Thursday, and Chondu the Mystic) as backup, Doctor Bong breaks into the Beyond Corporation© so he can use its powerful anechoic chamber in conjunction with his "Cosmic Bong" to turn himself into a god.
-Bong and his allies are defeated and handed over to S.H.I.E.L.D. by Spider-Man, who was suffering from laryngitis at the time.
+After hiring the Headmen (consisting of Angar the Screamer, Shrunken Bones, Gorilla-Man, Ruby Thursday, and Chondu the Mystic) as backup, Doctor Bong breaks into the Beyond Corporation to gain godlike power by combining its anechoic chamber and his "Cosmic Bong".
+Bong and his allies are defeated and handed over to S.H.I.E.L.D. by Spider-Man.

 Powers and abilities

 Doctor Bong is a genius scientist with advanced knowledge of genetic engineering.
-His main weapon is his bell-shaped helmet which creates a number of effects when struck.
-These effects can consist of concussive blasts powerful enough to bend metal and the ability to teleport Doctor Bong to a different place.
+His main weapon is his bell-shaped helmet which creates a number of effects when struck, including generating concussive blasts and teleporting him.